mcalc001/exercises.react-native/readme.md

 ## How to deliver your work back to us

-In normal circumstances, your work would submitted as a PR.
+In normal circumstances, your work would be submitted as a PR.
 However in this case, we'd like you to submit your work to us using the following steps:

 - [ ] Delete the `node_modules` folder completely
 - [ ] Compress the entire project folder into a zip